Bhagavad Gita Chapter 4 Verse 29 Meaning

 What is the main idea of Bhagavad Gita 4.29?

-Others offer as sacrifice the outgoing breath into the incoming, and the incoming into the outgoing, restraining the flow of the outgoing and the incoming breaths, solely absorbed in the restraint of the breath.
-This verse emphasizes knowledge with clarity and purpose.
+Others offer as sacrifice the outgoing breath into the incoming, and the incoming into the outgoing, restraining the flow of the outgoing and the incoming breaths, solely absorbed in the restraint of The teaching here extends the chapter's central concern with spiritual sacrifice.
+Classical...

 How can I apply Bhagavad Gita 4.29 in daily life?